How Much Does it Cost to Get a Design Patent: Everything You Need to Know

 The price for lawyer time alone for a provisional patent application is usually a minimum of $2,000.
 The submission charge is $130 for a smaller business and drawings usually cost $100 to $125 per page.
 A top quality provisional patent application for a mechanical or electrical machine can usually be ready and filed for $2,500 to $3,000.
 Similar to non-provisional patent functions, the know-how involved and the complexity of the invention have a large influence on the costs for a provisional patent application.

 Crowdfunding is utilized by some inventors and designers to raise enough money to file for a design patent.
 Thus, it is important to gain an idea on how to gauge costs.
 Another option is to withhold sharing your idea until you can save enough money for the design patent costs.
 The average approximate cost for a basic mechanical utility patent is $3,500; however, a complex mechanical patent could cost $4,000 or more.

 There are also other charges and penalties that can easily accrue.
 For example, a late payment that's paid within six months of the due date will come with a fee of $160 for a large entity, $80 for a small entity, and $40 for a micro-entity.
 Unintentional late payments after the expiration date have fees of $1,700 or $850, respectively.

 What Is Involved in Design Patent Application Review?

-A design patent application costs about $1,500 through filing for a small entity.
-Costs for a large entity will typically be about $2,360 through filing.
+A design patent application costs about $1,500 for a small entity.
+Costs for a large entity will typically be about $2,360.

-U.S. Patent and Trademark patent issuance charges roughly $760 for a design patent which includes $510 for government fees and #250 in attorney fees for smaller entities.
+U.S. Patent and Trademark fees are roughly $760 for a design patent, which includes $510 for government fees and $250 in attorney fees for smaller entities.
 For a micro-entity the government fee is $255.
 Larger businesses can be charged upwards of $1,020 for government fees.
 Attorney fees can range between $175 per hour for smaller entities all the way to $250 per hour for larger entities.